John Kay (musician): Personal life

-Kay is married to Jutta Maue, whom he met in 1965 in Canada while she was working in a coffeehouse where Kay's band, The Sparrows, were playing.
+Kay is married to German-born Jutta Maue, whom he met in 1965 in Canada while she was working in a coffeehouse where Kay's band, the Sparrows, were playing.
 They have one daughter, Shawn.
 The couple founded the Maue-Kay Foundation, which supports human rights and the protection of wildlife and the environment.

 In 2016, Kay credited his relationship with Jutta as part of the inspiration for Steppenwolf's "Magic Carpet Ride".

 As of 2005, Kay has residences in West Vancouver, British Columbia, and Nashville, Tennessee.